The Egg Race (short story)

-“The Egg Race” is a work of short fiction by John Updike which first appeared in The New Yorker on June 13, 1977.
+"The Egg Race" is a short story by John Updike which first appeared in The New Yorker on June 13, 1977.
 The story was collected in Problems and Other Stories (1979) by Alfred A. Knopf.

 Plot

-The story opens as the narrator, a man named Ferguson (an Updike autobiographical figure), is reminiscing about festivities in his boyhood community that included an “egg-and-spoon race” for local children.
+The story opens as the narrator, a man named Ferguson (an Updike autobiographical figure), is reminiscing about festivities in his boyhood community that included an "egg-and-spoon race" for local children.